bradgrantham/alice5/docs/index.md

 # RISC-V emulator

-The [emulator](../emu.h) consists of a header-only implementation of our Harvard architecture IMF RISC-V and a C++ driver.
-The driver loads a shader program and initializer data from our simplified binary format into separate instruction RAM and data RAM for each core, and maintains an emulated shared RAM into which every core writes its results.
+The emulator consists of a [header-only implementation](../emu.h) of our Harvard architecture IMF RISC-V and a [C++ driver](../emu.cpp).
+The emulator loads a shader program and initializer data from our simplified binary format into separate instruction RAM and data RAM for each core, and maintains an emulated shared RAM into which every core writes its results. using th

-The driver makes the assumption that the shader is structured to rasterize a row of pixels.
-For each row, the driver program sets per-row pixel variables including the destination address for the row of pixels, then invokes the shader.
+Our emulator makes the assumption that the shader is structured to rasterize a row of pixels.
+For each row, the emulator sets per-row pixel variables including the destination address for the row of pixels, then invokes the shader by repeatedly calling `GPUCore::step()` until the shader halts (an `EBREAK` instruction).
 In this case, a shader halting means that a row has been shaded and written to shared RAM.

 The emulator creates multiple threads, both to test concurrency of cores and also to reduce our testing time.